Skip to main content

 You can use process instance modification to terminate and activate the service task if you want to create the job according to the new service task's definitions.
 This results in new keys for the service task as well as the job.

-• If a boundary event in the source process is not mapped, then the associated subscription is closed during migration.
+• If a catch event exists in the source process instance and is not part of the migration plan, the subscription to the catch event is removed.

-• If a boundary event of the target process is not the target of a mapping instruction, then a new subscription is opened during migration.
+• If a catch event exists in the target process definition and is not part of the migration plan, a new subscription is created for the catch event.

 note